bmanandhar/my_organizer/README.md

 <p>The saved data(quote) can be read in the future, or may be deleted if user wants.</p>

 __Weather__
 <p>Home page also provides the curent weather condition of the city.
-It includes current, minimum and maximum temperatures, atmosheric pressure, wind speed with direction, and local time of the city.</p>
+It includes current, minimum and maximum temperatures, atmosheric pressure, wind speed with direction, and local time of the city.
+Temperatures may be viewed either in Fahrenheit or Celsius by toggling a button.</p>

 __News__
 Navigating thru the Nav-bar, user can access to the news page, named 'News Room'.
 This page provides the latest world news that have been published by different news media of US.